superfaceai/demo-cloudflare-shopify/README.md

 The `Client` configuration includes the environment variables and "preopens" which describe a virtual filesystem where the assets are stored.

 As defined by Cloudflare, each worker has a fetch handler.
 Inside the handler, we instruct the `Client` which profile `client.getProfile('profile')` and use case `profile.getUseCase('usecase')` to use.
-Note the `getProfile()` does not have to be called on every request.

 Finally, we call `usecase.perform(input, { provider: 'provider', parameters: { /* ... */ }, security: { /* ... */ } })`.
 Input is the use case input while parameters and security depends on the provider.
 The `perform()` function then either: